agufaui/agufaui/packages/guide/config.md

 <button class="text-white bg-blue-5 hover:bg-blue-6 focus:ring-blue-4">Hello World</button>
 ```

-2. For duplicate component properties with name not ends with "class", values will be overrided:
+2. For duplicate component properties with name not ends with character "c" (not class), values will be overrided:

 ```ts
 // configuration without baseTheme